ericstratford/protein-packed-meals/README.md

 <iframe src="Assets/pcr-meal-box.html" width=800 height=600 frameBorder=0></iframe>

 This box-plot shown above allows us to take a deeper look at the corrolation between meal types and their respective Pro/Cal ratio.
 While each meal type contains its high-protein outliers, we can see that 'Dessert' and 'Beverage' appears to have lower Pro/Cal ratios.
-At the same time, 'Dinner' and 'Lunch' seem to have the highest Pro/Cal ratios, with lunch have a slightly higher median.
+At the same time, 'Dinner' and 'Lunch' seem to have the highest Pro/Cal ratios, with lunch having a slightly higher median.

 ### Interesting Aggregates